 Common advice about launching a startup is to spread the word as much as you possibly can prior to the big day.
 But what I’m going to explain in this blog post is why that approach could be a mistake, and I’m going to suggest a pretty strange alternative strategy but one that can be very effective.
 It involves a bit of help from your closest friends.

-I’ve spent years working with big companies on major website launches, and client launches have typically fallen into two categories: The first category is the big high profile launch: fixed date, press releases, big launch team.
+I’ve spent years working with big companies on major website launches, and client launches have typically fallen into two categories.
+The first category is the big high profile launch: fixed date, press releases, big launch team.
 The second is the quiet soft launch: Imperfect website, no press releases, small launch team.

 Which launch strategy do you think has typically been more effective?